DaveMielke/NBP/b2g/ui/doc/introduction.rst

 Speech
 ~~~~~~

 Speech is supported.
-It's on by default.
-Pressing Space+VolumeUp enables it,
+It's enabled by default.
+Pressing Space+VolumeUp enables
-and pressing Space+VolumeDown disables it.
+it, and pressing Space+VolumeDown disables it.
 Pressing VolumeDown and VolumeUp
 together also disables it.

-Sleep Talk Mode is off by default.
-Pressing Forward+VolumeUp enables it, and
-pressing Forward+VolumeDown disables it.
-When this mode is enabled, speech
-remains active even when the power switch is off.

 * To interrupt what's currently being spoken, press Backward+VolumeDown.